WieeRd/questionable/README.md

 - What have you tried?
 - What's wrong with current behavior?

-## Read the damn error.
+## Read the damn error message.
 Seriously.
 - 90% of the time it tells you exactly where and what is wrong.

 Learn more at <https://github.com/WieeRd/questionable>